NannyML/nannyml/docs/quick.rst

 predicts whether an employee will work from home the next day or not.
 First, the whole code is shown so experiment-first users can get their hands dirty right away.
-This is followed by detailed walkthrough so read-first minds can get familiar with the flow before coding.
+This is followed by detailed walk through so read-first minds can get familiar with the flow before coding.
 :ref:`The synthetic dataset<dataset-synthetic-binary>` used is already preprocessed - it is merged with model predictions and ready to be directly used by NannyML.
 In order to find out how to prepare your own dataset check these :ref:`tutorials<tutorials>`.
 This is also a good place to go to get detailed guides on main